Resources

 Pagination

-You can iterate page-by-page instead of item-by-item:
+You can iterate page-by-page instead of item-by-item.
+Page objects provide metadata about the current page:

 async for page in paperless.documents.pages():